 Philip Czaplowski : Represented Artist

-Philip Czaplowski was born in 1958 and is currently completing a PhD in music composition at Monash University under the supervision of Thomas Reiner.
-During 2005 he also attended the Academy of Music in Krakow, Poland, where he worked with Zbigniew Bujarski, Krystyna Moszumañska-Nazar, Wojciech Widłak, and Anna Zawadska-Gołosz.
-Concurrently, Philip is completing a Master of Accounting degree at Swinburne University.
+During 2005 Czapłowski studied at the Academy of Music in Krakow, Poland, where he worked with Zbigniew Bujarski, Krystyna Moszumañska-Nazar, Wojciech Widłak, and Anna Zawadska-Gołosz.

-Philip Czaplowski's music has featured in a number of festivals including the Encuentros Festival Internacional (Brazil 1995), International Double-Reed Society Conference (Arizona 1998), Federation Music Week (Melbourne 2000), Sonorities Festival of Contemporary Music (Belfast 2003), Szymanowski Festival 2003 (XXVI Dni Muzyki Karola Szymanowskiego, Poland), International Double-Reed Society Conference (Melbourne 2004), the Melbourne International Festival of Single Reeds (2005), and the Cortona Contemporary Music Festival (Tuscany, Italy 2006), and Karhonfest (Karhonsaari, Finland 2017).
+Philip Czapłowski's music has featured in a number of festivals including the Encuentros Festival Internacional (Brazil 1995), International Double-Reed Society Conference (Arizona 1998), Federation Music Week (Melbourne 2000), Sonorities Festival of Contemporary Music (Belfast 2003), Szymanowski Festival 2003 (XXVI Dni Muzyki Karola Szymanowskiego, Poland), International Double-Reed Society Conference (Melbourne 2004), the Melbourne International Festival of Single Reeds (2005), the Cortona Contemporary Music Festival (Tuscany, Italy 2006), and Karhonfest (Karhonsaari, Finland 2017).

-In addition to numerous Australian performances, Czaplowski's music has been performed in the USA, England, Poland, Austria, Holland, Germany, Argentina, Brazil, Ireland, Romania, Italy and New Zealand, and his works have been broadcast by ABC Classic FM, ABC Radio National, 3MBS FM, and Radio Adelaide.
+In addition to numerous Australian performances, Czapłowski's music has been performed in the USA, Finland, Poland, Argentina, Austria, England, the Netherlands, Germany, Brazil, Ireland, Romania, Italy and New Zealand, and his works have been broadcast by ABC Classic FM, ABC Radio National, 3MBS FM, Radio Adelaide, and RAI Italy.